Scotland pick Gray brothers at lock for Ireland game

 Jonny and Richie Gray will form Scotland's second row for the Six Nations game against Grand Slam-chasing Ireland at Murrayfield on Sunday.

-Exeter lock Jonny replaces the banned Grant Gilchrist - sent off in the defeat in France two weeks ago - for the game against Andy Farrell's side.
+Exeter lock Jonny replaces the banned Grant Gilchrist, who was sent off in the defeat in France two weeks ago.

+Jack Dempsey comes in at number eight, with Matt Fagerson switching to blindside flanker, and Jamie Ritchie to openside, with Hamish Watson left out.

+Lock Scott Cummings, who was called up this week after missing Scotland's last seven matches because of a foot injury, is named among the replacements in preference to Sam Skinner.

+Ali Price will again cover at scrum-half after being left out of the opening two match-day squads and there are also places for Blair Kinghorn and Chris Harris as Townsend opts for a 5-3 split on the bench.

-Gregor Townsend's side host Ireland then Italy to conclude this year's championship, having beaten England and Wales before the defeat in Paris.
+Townsend's side host Ireland then Italy to conclude this year's championship, having beaten England and Wales before the defeat in Paris.

+If they defeat Andy Farrell's fancied side it would complete their first Triple Crown in 33 years.

+"I was part of the Scotland team as Stuart won his first cap in Wales and did really well.
+He's always had a great all-round skillset and his basics have been at a high level since he was 18 or 19," said Townsend of his full-back.

 More to follow.